Shorifpatwary/Shorifpatwary/README.md

 <br />

 - I am a mentor by 💙 helping people switching careers into tech too
-- Check out my <a href="https://yuriscodingclub.com/">learning website</a> for totally beginners, portfolio creators and job-seekers where I am sharing my tips and suggestions on how to get into tech
-- I created an organization called <a href="https://github.com/YurisCodingClub">YurisCodingClub</a> to help others contribute to open source and get familiar with it.

   <div align="center">Beginners are very welcome 😇</div>

 <br />